hossain-cq/hossain-cq.github.io/_pages/about.md

 ---
 layout: default
-title: About | Hossain Quantum Research
+title: About | Dr. Hossain Quantum Research
 permalink: /about/
 ---